tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 - if the test is small, focused and has readable names, it should tell us most of what we need to know about what has gone wrong.
 - explanatory assertion messages
   - the failure message should describe the cause rather than the symptom.
 - highlight details with matches.
-The matcher API includes support for describing the mismatched value to help with understanding precisely what is different.
+In addition, the matcher API includes support for describing the mismatched value to help with understanding precisely what is different.
 - self-describing value: build the detail into values in the assertion.
 If we add detail to an assertion, maybe that's a hint that we could make the failure more obvious.

 ```